TheBot-Lab/TalkToMeBot/developmentGuide.md

 ### Workflow

  - All the code must comply with the [airbnb styleguide](https://github.com/airbnb/javascript)
  - The code must have descriptive [comments](https://github.com/airbnb/javascript#comments)
  - The code must have a step by step description (pseudocode) for the code review session
- - Before the pull request the code has to pass a code review session
+ - Before the pull request, the code has to pass a code review session
- - If you are having problems with your code
+ - If you are having problems with your code let us know in #auto-bots-code-review

 #### All the code must comply with the airbnb style guide